 - Communicate to your allergist if you feel the shots are too strong (I had to do this and when we reduced the shot amount I felt much better)

 - Keep a journal – it’s useful to look back on and understand if a reaction is normal or out of the ordinary.

 Allergy Shots Effectiveness – My Opinion

 Are allergy shots effective?
-A few years ago, before I began allergy shots, I was in a horrible place.
+A few years ago, prior to starting allergy shots, I was in a horrible place.

-I couldn’t make it to work, I stopped socializing, I stopped exercising, I became obsessive about controlling my environment and reducing any stress.
+I couldn’t make it to work, I stopped socializing, and I stopped exercising.
+I became obsessive about controlling my environment and reducing any stress.